rhiaro/aseedoncesown/index.md

 Elanqo shook them all away.
 They realised they had been walking away from the main den rather than towards it.
 Their feet were taking them automatically back to the hideaway.
 They let them.

 The lichen hadn't changed much since they were last there.
-Nor had the Voice; Elanqo ignored its greeting, crossed the room where the lichen map was, and went through a doorway at the far end.
+They waited for the usual banal greeting from the Voice, fully prepared to ignore it completely, but the Voice must somehow have sensed this, because it remained silent.
+Elanqo crossed the room where the lichen map was, and went through a doorway at the far end.

 They hadn't realised there was a door here for a full season.
 They only found it eventually because of an offhand comment from the Voice at one point.
 It had been a slit in the wall, barely visible.
 The Voice hadn't been able to open it for them - its ability to control the various mechanisms in the place seemed to be patchy - but had directed Elanqo eventually to a thin but strong bar, and Elanqo had prised the opening just wide enough to squeeze through.
 It had stayed open.